Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zlq2K0-z0_8.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Is there going to be a central computer plant where you can check the whole production?
 https://www.youtube.com/watch?v=Zlq2K0-z0_8
-This question was possibly duplicated with a more recent answer: [January 19th, 2021 Livestream Q&A: Will there be ways to see your total production per minute?](./yt-tHzH3dkTZ4s.md) [https://www.youtube.com/watch?v=tHzH3dkTZ4s](https://www.youtube.com/watch?v=tHzH3dkTZ4s)
+This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Go implement HUB computer, I want to see graphs & statistics?](./yt-aA0KIR6AKC8.md) [https://www.youtube.com/watch?v=aA0KIR6AKC8](https://www.youtube.com/watch?v=aA0KIR6AKC8)

 ### Topics